-Christopher is ranked by the directories as a leading junior across five areas of practice: banking and finance; commercial litigation, energy and natural resources, international arbitration; and public international law.
-The international nature of his practice is reflected in his rankings in the Global and Asia Pacific directories and as one of the small group of junior barristers in the Who’s Who of Global International Arbitration practitioners and Who’s Who UK Bar guides.
+Christopher is ranked by the directories as a leading silk across five areas of practice: banking and finance; commercial litigation, energy and natural resources, international arbitration; and public international law.
+The international nature of his practice is reflected in his rankings in the Global and Asia Pacific directories and as one of the small group of junior barristers in the Who’s Who of Global International Arbitration practitioners.

 Christopher speaks French and German and studied French and Swiss law during his academic training.